vladgershun/vladgershun/README.md

 - 👨🏻‍💻 I'm a WSU Graduate.
 - 👀 I'm intrested in iOS and Backend development.
-- 🌱 I'm currently learning SwiftUI.
+- 🌱 I'm currently learning SwiftUI and GO.